 Now let’s see what the use of giornata is to better understand the difference between giorno and giornata.

-Giornata is the time of day you go about your errands.
-The sun is visible in the sky and people are all awake.
+Giornata is the time of day when you do your errands.
+The sun is visible in the sky and people are awake.

-Another difference between giorno and giornata in Italian is that you use giornata for talking about the weather and about a specific day.
+Another difference between giorno and giornata in Italian is that you use giornata to talk about the weather and about a particular day.

 Buongiorno is a greeting.
 Good day!

 Buona giornata is a wish.
-Have a good day!
+Have a nice day!